Beyond real blow-up: Masuda detours and complex holonomy: Example: Reciprocally linear blow-up in

-Since Euler multipliers do not affect the associated foliation $\omega=0$, as long as $ f, g$ do not vanish simultaneously, the foliation $\omega=0$ of \eqref{xyr} extends to the foliation of the linear ODE \eqref{xylin}, verbatim, on $\C^2\setminus\{(0,0)\}$.
-We assume nonvanishing determinant $\det$ and positive discriminant $d=\mathrm{tr}^2-4\det$ to diagonalize \eqref{xylin} to \eqref{xydiag}, with real eigenvalues $\lambda_1, \lambda_2$ and spectral quotient $\lambda$.
-The interested reader may pursue the cases of complex conjugate or multiple eigenvalues, or of complex coefficients, along similar lines.
+As in section \ref{LinC2}, we assume nonvanishing determinant $\det$ and positive discriminant $d=\mathrm{tr}^2-4\det$.
+This diagonalizes \eqref{xylin} to \eqref{xydiag}, with nonzero simple real eigenvalues $\lambda_1, \lambda_2$ and spectral quotient $\lambda$.
+The interested reader may delight in the cases of complex conjugate or multiple eigenvalues, or of complex coefficients, along similar lines.

-The discussion of linear holonomy in section \ref{LinC2} then applies verbatim, as far as the extended foliation $\omega=0$ is concerned.
-The discussion of sections \ref{z=e}--\ref{RatFol} concerning the complex flows within leaves $\fL$, however, does involve the Euler multiplier $\rho$ and requires further comment.
-To be specific, but also remain sufficiently general, we consider the diagonalization \eqref{xydiag} with an accordingly transformed Euler multiplier
+The discussion of linear holonomy in section \ref{LinC2} then applies verbatim, as far as the extended foliation $\omega\!=\!0$ is concerned.
+The discussion of sections \ref{z=e}-\ref{RatFol} concerning the complex flows within leafs $\fL$, however, does involve the new Euler multiplier $\rho$ of \eqref{Eulerr} and requires further comment.
+To be specific, but also remain sufficiently general, we consider the diagonalization \eqref{xydiag} and replace \eqref{Eulerr} by an accordingly transformed Euler multiplier

-Indeed, diagonalization still allows us to pick real $a,b$, arbitrarily.
+Indeed, the diagonalization process still allows us to pick real $a,b$, arbitrarily.
 We discuss distinct nonzero $a,b$, leaving more degenerate cases to the reader again.
-For $a=b=0$ see the discussion of \eqref{xyrp} below.
+For $\rho=xy$ see the discussion of \eqref{xyrp} below.

 In view of real blow-up, we now compare the systems